Hard Soft Acid Base Theory

-In [CoF6]−3 and [CoI6]−3 both complexes cobalt is +3 oxidation state and act as a hard acid.
+In [CoF6]−3 and [CoI6]−3 both complexes of cobalt have a +3 oxidation number or state and act as a hard acid.
 But fluoride ion is a hard base and iodide ion is a soft base.

-Thus in [CoF6]−3, hard acid, and hard base form a stable complex than the [CoI6]−3 form by a hard acid and soft base.
+Therefore, in [CoF6]−3, the hard acid and hard base form a more stable complex than the [CoI6]−3 form by a hard acid and soft base.

-Why mercury hydroxide more readily dissolved in acidic solution than the mercury sulfide?
+Why is a hard-soft acid-base complex like mercury hydroxide more readily dissolved in low pH solution than mercury sulfide?

-So due to lower stability mercury hydroxide dissolved readily in acidic solution but mercury sulfide does not readily dissolve in acidic solution.
+Therefore, due to lower stability mercury hydroxide dissolved readily in a low pH solution but mercury sulfide does not readily dissolve in a low pH or acidic solution.